tffahim/statichunt/content/blog/git-based-headless-cms.md

 <Button href="https://cms.usecue.com/" >Learn More </Button>
 ### Spinal
-Spinal boasts a sleek and minimalist interface that puts your content front and center, ensuring it remains the main attraction.
-Additionally, Spinal enables seamless collaboration among team members, allowing them to work together on specific or all content aspects of your static site generator, promoting a unified and efficient content creation process.

 <Mockup src="/blog/spinal-cms.png" alt="Spinal headless cms" />
 Starts from 29$ (Free trial available) <br/>
 Git-based <br/>